sharath1231/flask-samples/README.md

 # flask-samples

-# Requirements to run this project
+## Requirements to run this project
-1. Install / Setup python3 on your laptop.
+1. Setup python3 on your laptop.
 2. Install virtualenv.
 3. Install virtualenv for python3.
 Refer this site for installing the above components: https://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/